Surrog/Pyrun/README.md

 ## Dependency
 * All included in repository.
+* Works fine on windows
-* Linux compatibility not done yet
+* Linux testing not done yet
 * Require C++17 or newer
 * Require cmake 3.11 or newer